Independent African news, markets, culture and politics.

 Spain admits ‘injustice’ in colonization of Mexican natives — RT World News

-Spain’s Foreign Minister, Jose Manuel Albares, has publicly acknowledged the suffering and injustice inflicted upon Mexico’s indigenous peoples during the country’s colonization over five centuries ago.
+Spain’s Foreign Minister, José Manuel Albares, publicly acknowledged the suffering and injustice inflicted on Mexico’s indigenous peoples during the country’s colonization over five centuries ago.
 This rare admission from a Spanish official marks a significant shift, although the government has stopped short of issuing a formal apology.

-The conquest of Mexico by Spain began in 1519, led by Hernan Cortes, resulting in the overthrow of the Aztec Empire.
-The conquistadors, armed with superior weaponry and aided by the spread of disease, decimated indigenous populations as they seized land and resources.
-The colonization sought to exploit the New World for gold and power, while pre-Columbian cultures were suppressed and temples were replaced by churches.
+The Spanish conquest of Mexico began in 1519, led by Hernán Cortés, and resulted in the overthrow of the Aztec Empire.
+Armed with superior weaponry and aided by the spread of disease, the conquistadors decimated indigenous populations while seizing land and resources.
+The colonization sought to exploit the New World for gold and power; pre‑Columbian cultures were suppressed, and temples were replaced by churches.

 Sheinbaum responded to Albares’s remarks, noting that this was the first time a member of the Spanish government had expressed regret over the injustices committed.
 She emphasized that recognizing historical wrongs does not weaken nations but rather strengthens them, as it allows for a more accurate understanding of the past.

-In 2019, then-Mexican President Andres Manuel Lopez Obrador had sent a letter to Spain’s King Felipe VI demanding an apology for the abuses committed during the conquest and subsequent colonial rule.
-The request was rejected by Spain’s Foreign Ministry, which suggested that both countries should view their past as a “shared history.”
+In 2019, then‑Mexican President Andrés Manuel López Obrador sent a letter to Spain’s King Felipe VI demanding an apology for the abuses committed during the conquest and subsequent colonial rule.
+The request was rejected by Spain’s Foreign Ministry, which suggested that both countries view their past as a “shared history.”
 The exchange strained relations between Madrid and Mexico City for years.

-The recent acknowledgment by the Spanish Foreign Minister marks a significant step towards reconciliation, as it acknowledges the pain and injustice inflicted upon indigenous populations.
-By recognizing historical wrongs, nations can work towards healing and strengthening their relationships, rather than ignoring or denying the past.
-The exhibition in Madrid serves as a testament to the rich cultural heritage of indigenous Mexico, highlighting the importance of preserving and respecting the history and traditions of all nations.
+Albares’s recent acknowledgment marks a significant step toward reconciliation, as it recognizes the pain and injustice inflicted upon indigenous populations.
+By confronting historical wrongs, nations can work toward healing and strengthening their relationships rather than ignoring or denying the past.
+The Madrid exhibition serves as a testament to the rich cultural heritage of indigenous Mexico, highlighting the importance of preserving and respecting the history and traditions of all peoples.

 Scroll to Top